School Science Lessons

 Hepatitis viruses cause liver disease.

-3. Eruptive viral diseases, rash causing viruses, spread from skin contact
+They are rash causing viruses, and spread from skin contact

 Varicella zoster virus, (VZV), causes Chickenpox, (and shingles), nausea, loss of appetite, aching muscles, headache, chickenpox rash.